Many people have recently had a chance to work from home, and the demand for online jobs is skyrocketing.

 15. Affiliate Marketer

+Have you heard of this job title before?
 A close relative of blogging, affiliate marketing is all about reviewing and recommending products and services.
-If people read your content and go on to buy the product(s), you receive a commission.
-Many affiliate marketers earn a LOT of money online, but the learning curve for this work at home opportunity is steep.
+If people read your content and buy the product(s), you receive a commission.

 - Set up websites.